Santiago de Cuba – things to do, see, scams and annoyances

 Please your ears at Casa de la Trova

-You have passion for Cuban music?
+Do you have a passion for Cuban music?
 You’re lucky.
 This place is oozing with pulsating Caribbean rhythm.

 Visit the house of a literary hero